vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `HeadConfig[]`

-Specify extra head tags to be injected:
+Specify extra head tags to be injected for the current page.
+Will be appended after head tags injected by site-level config.

 ```yaml
 ---